Quick Answer

 Choosing the right crossbar system for your INEOS Grenadier is one of the most impactful decisions in your build.
 Crossbars transform the roof into a functional platform for cargo, recovery gear, awnings, rooftop tents, and overlanding accessories.
 The wrong choice means excess wind noise, wasted height clearance, and locked-in proprietary ecosystems.
 The right choice gives you a platform that grows with your build for years.

 This guide covers the real technical specs — load ratings, bar profiles, materials, mounting methods — compares the major system categories, and gives you a decision framework based on how you actually use your truck.
+For the full DVA Grenadier roof ecosystem (rails, crossbars, accessories), see the Grenadier Roof Rail System collection.

 Understanding the Grenadier Roof